 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 Founded in the 13th century, the Università degli Studi di Siena is one of the oldest universities in Italy.
 Its campus, which is spread throughout the city, is an integral part of the community.
 Occupying space in several historic buildings, including subterranean spaces and crypts, the University allows students to take in the rich history of the city as they study.

 Highly regarded courses are available in the following areas:

-Students who choose to enroll in individual courses (corsi singoli) at the Università degli Studi di Siena must apply for outside enrollment through the Italian Consulate in the U.S.
+NOTE: Students who choose to enroll in individual courses at the Università degli Studi di Siena must apply for Corsi Singoli outside enrollment through the Italian Consulate in the U.S.

 Course offerings vary from semester to semester.
 Exact course availability is determined shortly before the start of each semester.
 For this reason, it will not be possible for you to officially register until your arrival in Siena; however you will need to refer to current course offerings in order to preregister as part of your application.

 University buildings are spread throughout the city and are within walking distance of the IES Abroad Center.